top of page

 Betaine HCL

-For those who lack enough stomach acid, Betaine HCL can help support digestive health and absorption.
-Betaine HCL is a hydrochloric acid found in beets which can naturally increase low stomach acid, which is a key element for helping to prevent bad bacteria from getting a foothold in the body.
+For those with low stomach acid, Betaine HCL can support digestive health.
+This compound, found in beets, can naturally increase stomach acid levels.
+Adequate stomach acid is crucial for preventing harmful bacteria from establishing themselves in the body.

 Repairing the Gut Lining

-Treatment varies upon the individual and the severity of the case.
-Typically the first couple of months are dedicating to helping the body eliminate SIBO overgrowth.
-After which measures are taken to re-establish a healthy gut biome and prevent relapse.
-Consistency and continuing to follow your healthcare provider’s recommendations are vital to maintain and support a healthy gut biome.
+Treatment duration varies based on individual circumstances and the severity of SIBO.
+Typically, the initial phase focuses on eliminating the bacterial overgrowth.
+After that, measures are taken to restore a healthy gut biome and prevent relapse.
+Consistency and adherence to your healthcare provider’s recommendations are crucial for maintaining a healthy gut.

 References